 President of the premier franchise consultancy firm opens up about why joining BAI is the right opportunity for right now

-Natalie Barnes is one of the most well-regarded executives in the franchise industry – and for good reason.
+Natalie Barnes is one of the most well-regarded executives in the franchise broker business, and for good reason.

-As president of Business Alliance, Inc., the nation’s longest-running franchise consultancy firm, Barnes oversees a company with a stellar reputation of helping to grow franchise systems with the right entrepreneurs.
+As president of Business Alliance, Inc., the nation’s longest-running franchise consultancy firm, Barnes oversees a company with a stellar reputation of helping franchise systems with the right entrepreneurs.

-In this interview, Barnes explains why BAI is highly selective in terms of who makes the cut to become a Registered Franchise Consultant, our outstanding, industry-leading training and support, and why her passion for creating opportunities for entrepreneurs is what drives BAI’s continued success.
+In this interview, Barnes explains why BAI is highly selective in terms of who makes the cut to become a Registered Franchise Consultant, our industry-leading training and support, and why her passion for creating opportunities for entrepreneurs drives BAI’s continued success.

-Barnes: There’s a huge benefit to what we bring to the table and provide our franchise clients.
-Sometimes, I explain it like it is a three-legged stool.
+There’s a huge benefit to what we bring to the table and provide our franchise clients.
+Sometimes, I explain it like a three-legged stool.
 One leg is the franchise buyer.
 The second leg is the franchise company.
 They get into the weeds and the details.
 The third leg is the franchise consultant.
 Their role is to take the franchise buyer through a very methodical process of discovery.
-Oftentimes, people come to you with one idea which is usually tied to emotions or to an experience they have had.
-They start describing what may be suited for them and then what they do as an owner is something very different.
+Oftentimes, people come to you with one idea, which is usually tied to emotions or an experience they had.
+They start describing what may be suited for them, but what they do as an owner is something very different.

-At BAI, we are in a really nice space because we are not representing one brand that we have to sell.
-We represent a few hundred companies in various industries and help identify what is best suited for that client.
+At BAI, we are in a nice space because we are not representing one brand we have to sell.
+We represent a few hundred companies in various industries and help identify what is best for that client.
 At the same time, we look to ensure their qualifications match the requirements of that franchise company.
 Some people refer to it as matchmaking.
-So, it’s a really exciting and rewarding journey working with people with really high business confidence who have an entrepreneur background as well as people who have worked in corporate America who have that dream of business ownership.
+So, it’s a really exciting and rewarding journey, working with people with high business confidence who have an entrepreneur background, as well as people who have worked in corporate America who have that dream of business ownership.

 What makes BAI stand out in the franchise consultancy industry?

-We are known for quality and for our relevance and we are very selective because of that, and not just because of the consultants we bring on board, but also because of our franchise company clients.
-We are a pretty unique model as we are performance-based.
-When that franchise agreement is executed, that’s when everyone wins.
-The franchise consultant gets a very healthy commission and we get a percentage of that.
+We are known for quality and for our relevance, and we are very selective because of that.
+It’s not just the consultants we bring on board, but also our franchise company clients.
+We are a pretty unique model, as we are performance-based.
+When a franchise agreement is executed, everyone wins.
+The franchise consultant gets a very healthy commission, and we get a percentage of that.
 Our model of support aligns with our vision.
 We bring franchisees to the franchisors.
-And we are financially healthy because we are tied to those deals that are closing
+We are financially healthy because we are tied to those closing deals.

-Barnes: Yes, we take a lot of pride in our corporate team as far as the support we provide.
-Because we are tied to performance, that support is critical.
-We don’t have a receptionist in our office.
-We have decision-makers.
-We have people who are very competent in that support.
+Yes, we take pride in our corporate team and the support we provide.
+Because we are tied to performance, support is critical.
+We don’t have a receptionist in our office, we have decision-makers, people who are competent in that support.

-We are tied financially to closed deals so that is where that support is.
-We have multi-faceted training from in-person to web-based to different tutorials, roundtable sessions, but then it goes far beyond that.
+BAI is tied financially to closed deals, so that is where that support is.
+We have multi-faceted training from in-person to web-based to different tutorials, round table sessions, but then it goes far beyond that.
 We are very accessible.
 Even though our office hours are Pacific Time Zone, we always have two people or more who are accessible seven days a week.
-The beautiful thing with smartphones is we see those emails coming in and we want to make sure that those consultants are supported.
+The beautiful thing with smartphones is we see those emails coming in, and we want to ensure those consultants are supported.
 We do take a lot of pride in that.

 We emphasize and encourage ongoing education.
-The majority of us have our CFE designation through the International Franchise Association which is really being mindful of the industry we are in and making sure that that education is ongoing.
-We’re not a company that is really focused on “I only handle one department.”
-If you talk to one person, they can help you no matter what area it is.
+The majority of us have our CFE designation through the International Franchise Association, which is being mindful of the industry we are in and making sure education is ongoing.
+We’re not a company focused on “I only handle one department.”
+If you talk to one person, they can help you, no matter what area it is.
 Even though every person on the corporate team has an area of specialty, they have the support to help as well.

-And a lot of people on your corporate team have been franchise consultants before.
+Do a lot of people on your corporate team have experience as franchise consultants?

-Barnes: BAI is performance-based, meaning we are tied financially to closed deals.
-The other option is membership-based where there are ongoing additional revenue streams where the corporate office has membership monthly and annual fees.
-So in reality, is their business based on closed deals or income – or is it just based on more members?
+BAI is performance-based, meaning we are tied financially to closed deals.
+The other option is membership-based, where there are ongoing additional revenue streams where the corporate office has membership fees.
+So in reality, is their business based on closed deals or income, or is it based on more members?
 I believe if you follow the money, you know where the energy is spent.

-We are directly tied to commissions and our staff is in place to actually help in that support.
+We are directly tied to commissions, and our staff is in place to actually help in that support.
 So yes, we stay tried and true to that model.
-I often say it – and it is definitely more difficult – because in order to have growth, we have to close deals.
+I often say it, and it is definitely more difficult, because to have growth, we have to close deals.
 Since I became president in 2013, it has been multifaceted, but it ties into how we select a consultant.
 How do we train?
 How do we provide support?
 What are we doing for our franchise clients and supporting those franchises so they know how to work with our consultants?
 That’s not common either.
-We try to bring them up to speed so they know how to work with our franchise consultants and know what our consultants expect from them and so on.
+We try to bring them up to speed, so they know how to work with our franchise consultants, and know what our consultants expect from them.

-So yes, we take a lot of pride in saying we are performance-based.
+So yes, we take pride in saying we are performance-based.
 It is unique.
 That used to not be the case back in 2005, but it is now.
-Even in the events we do, whether they are local or national or even virtual, it is something that we are selective in.
-It becomes a direct value for our consultants with the goal and the intent to develop relationships to close more deals.
+Even in the events we do, whether local, national, or even virtual, it is something we are selective in.
+It becomes a direct value for our consultants with the goal and intent to develop relationships to close more deals.
 We have one experience after another with the events we have done.
 It comes out with closing deals and relationships our consultants have developed.

-Barnes: Our franchise clients are the franchise companies we contract with.
+Our franchise clients are the franchise companies we contract with.
 We have contracts with each one of them.
 It’s a much more comprehensive contract that ties to the relationship we have with them and the relationship they have with the franchise client once a referral is executed in a franchise agreement.
-For those franchise companies that we are not getting monthly fees for, we want to actually help them close more deals.
-We have an internet site that is password protected and a listing page is very different from what a consumer will see.
+For those franchise companies we are not getting monthly fees for, we want to actually help them close more deals.
+We have an internet site that is password protected, and a listing page is very different from what a consumer will see.
 We provide individual webinars, business development webinars that may have the franchises as panelists covering a certain topic.
 Right now, we have videos.
 These listing pages and this Internet site are fluid.
-There are dozens of things that are happening, and every Friday, we have an electronic newsletter that goes out that updates subscribers.
+There are dozens of things happening, and every Friday, we have an electronic newsletter that goes out to subscribers.

 Ready for a meaningful career with a franchise broker business?

-To learn more about becoming a Registered Franchise Consultant with BAI, simply fill out an inquiry form on this website to start a conversation.
+To learn more about becoming a Registered Franchise Consultant in the franchise broker business with BAI, simply fill out an inquiry form to start a conversation.
 We can’t wait to learn more about you!